Santa Clara Small Claims Court

 When will the Small Claims Hearing be?

-Once a case is filed in Santa Clara Small Claims Court, the hearing will be scheduled within 20- 70 days.
+Once a case is filed in Santa Clara County Small Claims Court, the hearing will be scheduled within 30- 70 days.

-You must serve the small claims lawsuit on the defendant at least 15 days before the hearing if the defendant lives or resides within Santa Clara County.
-If the defendant resides outside of Santa Clara County, you must serve them at least 20 days before the hearing.
+You must notify the person you sued at least 15 days before the hearing if they live in Santa Clara County.
+If they live outside of Santa Clara, you must notify them at least 20 days before the hearing.

 Make sure to file "Proof of Service" at least 5 days before the hearing.